 GDP is projected to grow 4.6% in 2023 and 5.1% in 2024 based on planned infrastructure investment and the health of agriculture and industry.
 Inflation is projected to reach its target of 3% in 2024 thanks to the central bank’s tighter monetary policy.

 Guinea-Bissau has a history of political and institutional fragility dating back to its independence from Portugal in 1974.
-The country is one of the most coup-prone and politically unstable countries in the world.
-Since independence, four successful coups have been recorded in Guinea-Bissau, with another 16 coups attempted, plotted, or alleged.
-In addition to military coups, frequent changes in government are another manifestation of the country's political instability.
+The country is one of the most coup-prone and politically unstable countries in the world and there are frequent changes in government.
+Since independence, four successful coups have been recorded and another 16 coups attempted, plotted, or alleged.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.